maze02/SPRINT8-MAZE-REACT3/README.md

 # Starwars Fun Facts

 An information site about Starwars starships and characters with a sign up and login section to allow for registered users to have privileged access to api the information.

+Completed as part of Sprint 8 at IT Academy, Cibernarium.

 ## Screenshots

 Not added yet